DingyinSun/Regulator_mutation_scripts/README.md

 ### Step 2.
 Run get_annotated_name.sh
 1. Before running this code, needs to copy **gene_presence_absence_roary.csv** (from panaroo) to the directory where this script will run from.
 2. Needs to convert the default .csv file to tab-delimited file (.txt).
-(Cau using Excel export function)
+(Can using Excel export function)
 3. Run **get_annotated_name.sh**

+**Expected output: annotated_name_list.txt**, list of regulator genes annotated by Abricate in the first column, panaroo/prokka annotation in the second column.